delloiaconos/matlabUtilities/README.md

 # Related projects
 If you're interested in additional MATLAB utilities, you might also find these related projects useful:

-__matplotUtilities__: A collection of functions and utilities designed to enhance MATLAB's plotting capabilities.
+__mplotUtility__: A collection of functions and utilities designed to enhance MATLAB's plotting capabilities.
 This project provides tools for creating custom plots, improving plot aesthetics, and automating repetitive plotting tasks.
 It is ideal for users who want to create high-quality figures for publications or presentations.
 Have a look to the GitHub repository [delloiaconos/mplotUtility](https://github.com/delloiaconos/mplotUtility.git).